-This intertripping is required to detect credible fault outages on the DNO or upstream network that could result in an island forming, by monitoring of switchgear statuses and/or protection trip signals.
-In the event of such an outage, a signal is sent to the Power Generating Facility, causing circuit breaker(s) to open to disconnect the Power Generating Module(s) from the distribution network.
+LoM intertripping detects credible fault outages on the DNO or upstream network that could result in an island forming by monitoring of switchgear statuses and/or protection trip signals.
+In the event of such an outage, a signal is sent to the Power Generating Facility, causing generator circuit breaker(s) to open to disconnect the Power Generating Module(s) from the distribution network.